SAP-samples/ui5-flexibility-easy-key-user-adaptation/chapters/2.1-add-custom-section/readme.md

 ## Add a custom section to the application

 The easiest way to add some custom flexibility behavior to certain controls is to add instance-specific designtime and flexibility information to a particular control instance.
 In Fiori elements applications all controls are generated according to the metadata provided, so we will use an extension point to create additional controls.
-This can easily be done using the Fiori Tools' 'Guided Development'.
-For the Object Page there is an option to 'Add a Custom Section to an Object Page Using Extensions'.
+This can easily be done using the Fiori Tools' 'Guided Development', which can be opened via the burger menu > *View* > *Command Palette* > "**Fiori: Open Guided Development**".
+For the Object Page there is an option to *Add a Custom Section to an Object Page Using Extensions*'*.

 ![Add Custom Section Generator](img/AddCustomSection.png)

-For step 1 you need to choose a name for the new fragment and click on the '**Create a File and Insert Snippet**' button.
+For step 1 you need to choose a name for the new fragment (field: *File Name Prefix*) and click on the *Create a File and Insert Snippet* button.
 Step 2 requires you to both select an Entity Set and Extension Point.
-For _Entity Set_ specify '**Root**', for _Extension Point_ '**Before**'.
+For _Entity Set_ specify **Root**, for _Extension Point_ **Before**.
 Next, select the section relative to which (in the current selection: before) the new section will be placed.
-For our example, select '**Nested Tabs (#NestedTabs)**' for _Related Facets Annotation Term_.
+For our example, select **Nested Tabs (#NestedTabs)** for _Related Facets Annotation Term_.
 After entering the _Section Title_ followed by clicking _Insert Snippet_, the new section can be seen in the preview of the application.

 ### Update the custom section